-(d) Designation of ‘Nodal Ministry’ for preservation of public records.
+(d) Designation of ‘Nodal Ministry’ for the preservation of public records.

 - NAI must initiate the practice of issuing brief ‘abstracts of selections from records’ pertaining to the various ministries to acquaint the personnel of the organisations concerned of the importance of information preserved.

 - List of files in the Record Rooms with a brief description of their subject-matter should be made available at all levels within the organisation.
 Once the ‘intermediate archives’ come into being restricted circulation of ‘selections from records may also be introduced.

 - Ministries could initiate the practice of quarterly presentations of archival material pertaining to their sphere of work.
 Aside from inducing greater interest in preservation of records, this should also be professionally rewarding as past initiatives can have significant educational value.

 There are admittedly far more important tasks before the government than the preservation of important records.
 As this note endeavours to show, however, retaining important papers, apart from safeguarding a major source of our history for future scholars, is also helpful in improving the quality of decision-making in the government by providing useful insights in major policy-making initiatives of the past.